-Congratulations to Shawhead Primary school of Dumfries in Scotland and Timbercroft Primary School of Plumstead in London, who are now officially the first Belling Cookery Club winners and will be receiving £2,000 of cooking appliances!
+Shawhead Primary school of Dumfries in Scotland and Timbercroft Primary School of Plumstead in London became the first Belling Cookery Club winners and received £2,000 of cooking appliances!

 Belling is committed to supporting primary schools in providing practical cookery experiences to their pupils.
 It is estimated that only 25% of primary schools have the facilities to provide practical cookery lessons, despite cooking and nutrition now forming part of the curriculum across the UK, and Belling Cookery Club is designed to help address that situation in a small way.

 The first phase of Belling Cookery Club was a great success and we received almost 5,000 votes for the shortlisted school entries.
-Find out more about the winning schools and their entries below - and watch out for news of the next competition re-opening later in 2018.
+Find out more about the winning schools and their entries below - and watch out for news of the next competition re-opening early in 2019.

 Shawhead Primary School,

 Shawhead School is a small rural school in Dumfries and Galloway with just 33 pupils.
 At the time of entering the competition it only had a two ring mini cooker, which meant that cooking could only be done in very small groups and what the pupils could cook was limited.
 Children had made pizzas at school but had to take them home to cook them!

 For the Belling Cookery Club Competition the P3-7 class, which includes pupils aged seven to 11, wrote a 'wrap' to describe their healthy meal choice.